Home Warranty vs Saving Money: Which Strategy Saves You More?

 • Comfortable managing your own repairs

-• Higher risk tolerance / financial discipline
+• Higher risk tolerance and financial discipline

 The Hybrid Approach

-Many financially savvy homeowners use both strategies together — especially when transitioning from one to the other:
+Many financially savvy homeowners use both strategies together, especially when transitioning from one to the other:

 This approach means you're never caught flat-footed by a major repair, but you're also not paying warranty premiums indefinitely on a home that rarely needs them.